David Olivier: Philosophy

-Olivier opposes speciesism, which he defines in these terms: "Speciesism is to species as racism is to race and sexism is to sex: a discrimination based upon species, nearly always in favour of the members of the human species, Homo sapiens."
-He also contends that "species" do not exist and asserts that the concept is irrevocably essentialist and should be ontologically discarded in the same way that race has been for humans.
+Olivier opposes speciesism, which he defines as "a discrimination based upon species, nearly always in favour of the members of the human species, Homo sapiens".
+He also argues that species do not exist as objective entities, and that the concept is essentialist and should be rejected in a similar way to racial categories in humans.

-A utilitarian, Olivier considers that "the sole relevant criterion for taking into account the interests of a being is its being sentient and thus having interests", that is to say that they have feelings.
-For him, ethics is the science of the right answer to the question "what to do?", and therefore the consideration of the consequences of the actions envisaged from the point of view of sentient beings potentially affected.
-Olivier is also a hedonistic utilitarian.
-That is to say, he considers "it is these sensations, and they alone, which have a moral value, positive for happiness, negative for unhappiness; this value is independent of any other characteristic of the being that experiences them".
-The just act is therefore, according to him, that which puts the world in the best possible state, that is to say, the state in which sentient beings experience the most happiness and the least unhappiness.
+Olivier is a utilitarian.
+He argues that "the sole relevant criterion for taking into account the interests of a being is its being sentient and thus having interests".
+He defines ethics as the study of the right answer to the question "what to do?", with attention to the consequences of actions for the sentient beings affected.
+Olivier has also described himself as a hedonistic utilitarian, holding that sensations have moral value, positive for happiness and negative for unhappiness, independently of other characteristics of the being experiencing them.

-Olivier is an antinaturalist, in that he considers nature not to exist, and that it has no reason to affect the ethical decisions of humans.
-He also argues that the naturalisation of animals is one of the determining factors of their domination.
-Olivier's antinaturalism is associated with his defense of interventions in favour of reducing wild animal suffering, as well as his rejection of environmentalism.
-His views have led him to be cited on numerous occasions in the works and forums of critics of antispeciesism.
-Olivier defines himself as progressive, in that he considers significant progress in the state of the world to be possible but does not describe himself as a revolutionary because he does not believe that such progress can be made in a "great evening".
+Olivier is an antinaturalist, arguing that nature does not exist as a normative authority and has no reason to determine human ethical decisions.
+He has argued that the naturalisation of animals contributes to their domination.
+His antinaturalism is associated with his support for interventions to reduce wild animal suffering, and with his criticism of environmentalism.
+His views have been discussed by critics of antispeciesism.
+Olivier identifies as progressive, arguing that progress in the state of the world is possible, while rejecting the idea that it can be achieved through a single revolutionary rupture.

 Personal life

 Olivier is an atheist.
-In 2008, Olivier married Agnese Pignataro.
-The couple has two children, Arthur, born in 2009, and Emil, born in 2015.
+In 2008, he married Agnese Pignataro.
+They have two children, Arthur, born in 2009, and Emil, born in 2015.
 In June 2020, Olivier was diagnosed with autism.
-In 2023, he legally added his mother's maiden name Whittier to his full name.
+In 2023, he legally added his mother's maiden name, Whittier, to his full name.

-Olivier lives in France, in the Isère département.
+Olivier lives in France, in the Isère department.

-Selected publications
+Publications

-Articles published in books
+Articles in books

-In Luc Ferry ou le rétablissement de l'ordre (tahin party ed., 2002):
+In Luc Ferry ou le rétablissement de l'ordre (Tahin Party, 2002):